 2.4.
 Customer may contact Mission for support by web, phone, email, or other contact method provided by Mission (collectively, the “Contact Method”).
 In addition, Customer may create an unlimited number of support tickets per month.
 During the Service Onboarding, Customer must designate Customer individuals authorized to contact Mission for Mission Support (the “Authorized Contacts”).
 Customer may update the Authorized Contacts at any time.
 Customer may permit Customer agents and subcontractors to contact Mission for support, provided that such agents or subcontractors are given a business email address with Customer’s domain name, unless Mission specifies otherwise, and are not competitors of Mission.
 Mission reserves the right to refuse Mission Support to Customer agents and subcontractors if Mission reasonably believes such individuals are competitors of Mission or possess a conflict of interest.

 2.5.
-Customer must maintain Mission Support on all AWS Accounts with production workloads or business-critical applications, unless otherwise stated by Mission in writing.
-Customer may enroll in AWS Developer Support or AWS Basic Support for AWS Accounts with non-production workloads where Mission Support is not provided.
+Customer must maintain Mission Support on all AWS Accounts, unless otherwise stated by Mission in writing.

 2.6.
 Customer may not combine different Mission Support levels.
 Customer may change their support level at any time by submitting a written request to Mission via the web or email contact methods (or other contact method provided by Mission).
 Mission will endeavor to promptly implement any new support level requested by Customer.